Ace of Cups Tarot Card Meaning

 Ace of Cups Tarot Card Meaning Reversed

-Emotional Blockages
+Emotional Blockage

 Ace of Cups Reversed in Love and Relationships Readings